Linux kernel: Trademark

 Linux is a registered trademark of Linus Torvalds in the United States, the European Union, and some other countries.
 A legal battle over the trademark began in 1996, when William Della Croce, a lawyer who was never involved in the development of Linux, started requesting licensing fees for the use of the word Linux.
 After it was proven that the word was in common use long before Della Croce's claimed first use, the trademark was awarded to Torvalds.

+Removal of Russian maintainers

+In October 2024, during the Russian invasion of Ukraine, kernel developer Greg Kroah-Hartman removed some kernel developers whose email addresses suggested a connection to Russia from their roles as maintainers.
+Linus Torvalds responded that he did not support Russian aggression and would not revert the patch, insinuating that opponents of the patch were Russian trolls.
+James Bottomley, a kernel developer, issued an apology for the handling of the situation and clarified that the action was a consequence of U.S. sanctions against Russia.